buildwithnexus Security

 Security Features:

-- Fingerprint Binding: Tokens tied to client characteristics (user agent, IP)
+- Fingerprint binding: Tokens tied to client characteristics (user agent, IP)

-- Expiry Enforcement: Tokens automatically expire
+- Expiry enforcement: Tokens automatically expire

-- HMAC-256: Algorithm prevents token tampering
+- HMAC-256 signing: Prevents token tampering

 Client Fingerprinting